 You will require permit if you intend to conduct any of the following activities in water (which flows on a permanent or intermittent basis) or in a wetland area:

-- Dredging or excavating which is generally undertaken in estuaries and rivers (dredging includes activities that aid navigation, modify water flow, obtain supplies of gravel or lay pipelines and cables); and / or
+- Dredging or excavating that is generally undertaken in estuaries and rivers (dredging includes activities that aid navigation, modify water flow, obtain supplies of gravel or lay pipelines and cables).

-- Reclamation which involves infilling, draining or clearing land to make it suitable for use for urban or rural development.
+- Reclamation that involves infilling, draining or clearing land to make it suitable for use for urban or rural development.

 Please be aware that the Agency is likely to favourably consider dredging and reclamation activities that are for essential public navigation and environmental rehabilitation purposes.
-However, it is unlikely that permit will be granted if the activity would:
+However, it is unlikely that permit will be granted if the activity would either:

-- Damage of destroy marine vegetation, including seagrasses and wetlands; or
+- damage of destroy marine vegetation, including seagrasses and wetlands

 Please be aware that certain dredging and reclamation work is exempt.